prototypefund/Digital_Bargeld-docs/api-mint.rst

   .. _public\ key:

-  * **Public key**: ECDSA, EdDSA and ECDHE public keys are always points on Curve25519 and represented using the Ed25519 standard compact format (256 bits), converted to Crockford Base32_.
+  * **Public key**: EdDSA and ECDHE public keys are always points on Curve25519 and represented using the Ed25519 standard compact format (256 bits), converted to Crockford Base32_.

   .. _Signature:

-  * **Signatures**: EdDSA and ECDSA signatures are be transmitted in two forms in the protocol.
-As 64-byte base32_ binary-encoded objects with just the R and S values (base32_ binary-only), or as JSON objects with following fields (replace `eddsa` with `ecdsa` for ECDSA signatures):
+  * **Signatures**: EdDSA signatures are be transmitted in two forms in the protocol.
+As 64-byte base32_ binary-encoded objects with just the R and S values (base32_ binary-only), or as JSON objects with following fields:

     * `purpose`: a unique number to state the context in which the signature is to be used in
     * `size`: the number of bytes that were hashed (using SHA-512) to create the signature; note that signatures are always done over a packed, binary representation of the data and not the JSON representations.
     * `eddsa_sig`: 64-byte base32_ binary encoding of the R and S values
     * `eddsa_val`: base32_ binary encoding of the full signed data (including again `purpose` and `size`)

     RSA signatures are always simply base32_ encoded.
-The specific signature scheme in use (blind signature, ECDSA, EdDSA) depends on the context.
+The specific signature scheme in use (blind signature, EdDSA) depends on the context.

   .. _Amount: